TheSingingKnight/Cyber-Portfolio/01_Defensive_Operations/README.md

 ---

 **Current Status:** The **Technical Bridge** baseline sprint (May 2026) is officially complete.
 Primary Splunk ingestion and Nessus scanning labs have been successfully deployed, bridging the practical gap in defensive operations.
+I am currently engaged in a dense, international operatic touring schedule (June-August 2026) while actively focusing on the physical hardening of my primary home laboratory and the creation of a secure mobile environment.